 If you’re on a limited vacation, Tahaa is not a must-visit destination.
 However, here are four reasons for visiting Tahaa:

 (1) Of all the Society Islands, Tahaa is its wildest member.
 There aren’t too many people here (locals and tourists alike) and time really does seem to sit still.
 Deep emerald bays carve their way into rolling hills, with nothing but sleepy villages and a whole lot of wild hibiscus in between.
-(2) Tahaa is world renowned for its vanilla production.
+(2) Tahaa is world-renowned for its vanilla production.
 Some of the world’s best is grown right here, and you’ll get the chance to see how it all works.
 (3+4) Tahaa’s lagoon is blessed with some of the prettiest motus (small lagoon islets).
 I’m talking about pristine beaches, untouched and just waiting for you.
-Here’s the real kicker: for those seeking to stay in a luxury resort on one those ‘dream islands’, Tahaa offers a superb alternative to the overstretched resort scene in Bora Bora with one of the top resorts in French Polynesia.
+Here’s the real kicker: for those seeking to stay in a luxury resort on one of those ‘dream islands’, Tahaa offers a superb alternative to the overstretched resort scene in Bora Bora with one of the top resorts in French Polynesia.
 Keep reading for more details.

-What’s Included In This Guide To Tahaa?
+What’s Included In This Tahaa Travel Guide?

 Tahaa Travel Guide Map